pachadotdev/cpp11tesseract/inst/paper/paper.md

 # Statement of Need

 Optical Character Recognition (OCR) eases extracting text from images and PDFs, especially in fields like public policy that often deals with scanned government documents.
-Despite the availability of various OCR tools, many are sensitive to image resolution, have a monetary cost per document as these use cloud services, and struggle with non-English documents. `cpp11tesseract` leverages the power of Tesseract to address these challenges within the R ecosystem, providing high-accuracy text extraction for a wide range of documents and it allows to use personalized models for OCR.
+Despite the availability of various OCR tools, many are sensitive to image resolution, have a monetary cost per document as these use cloud services, and struggle with non-English documents. `readpdf` leverages the power of Tesseract to address these challenges within the R ecosystem, providing high-accuracy text extraction for a wide range of documents and it allows to use personalized models for OCR.

 # Summary

-[Tesseract](https://github.com/tesseract-ocr/tesseract) is a popular open-source OCR engine currently maintained by Google that supports over 100 languages and is widely used for extracting text from images and PDFs [@tesseract_2024]. `cpp11tesseract` is an R package that provides a simple interface to Tesseract-OCR, enabling R users to perform OCR on images and PDFs directly within their R scripts.
+[Tesseract](https://github.com/tesseract-ocr/tesseract) is a popular open-source OCR engine currently maintained by Google that supports over 100 languages and is widely used for extracting text from images and PDFs [@tesseract_2024]. `readpdf` is an R package that provides a simple interface to Tesseract-OCR, enabling R users to perform OCR on images and PDFs directly within their R scripts.

 This package offers a range of features, including support for multiple languages, configurable options, and the ability to use personalized models for OCR.
 The last point is relevant, as [@hegghammer_2021] states: "Established OCR libraries such as Tesseract are highly sensitive to noise and often require extensive corpus-specific adaptations to render text accurately."

 There are existing and well-maintained implementations in R for OCR, including packages to use Tesseract [@ooms_2024] and Amazon Textract [@kretch_2021].
-The main difference is that `cpp11tesseract` uses header-only C++ bindings to the Tesseract engine [@vaughan_2024], which makes it faster and more efficient than previous implementations, and it does not depend on an internet connection.
+The main difference is that `readpdf` uses header-only C++ bindings to the Tesseract engine [@vaughan_2024], which makes it faster and more efficient than previous implementations, and it does not depend on an internet connection.
 In restricted environments, such as the [Niagara Cluster](https://docs.alliancecan.ca/wiki/Niagara), this header-only approach can be a significant advantage as it allows to install this package with a minimal number of dependencies including all the code to compile it by using vendoring.

 As a way to contribute to open-source software, this package has resulted in different contributions to @ooms_2024, including the addition of new features and bug fixes, but we maintain different approaches regarding the concept and internal design.